Dobby233Liu/node-bullshit-generator/docs/cli.md

 # CLI Usage

-`bullshit-generator` is a very simple CLI of `node-bullshit-generator`, allowing you to do basic article generation.
+`bullshit-generator` is a very simple CLI interface of `node-bullshit-generator` that comes with the library, allowing you to do basic article generations.

 > This page assumes you have installed the `node-bullshit-generator` NPM package globally.
 > In some cases, you may need to use this CLI with `npx`, like this: